-If you are sending the note via email, your subject line can be "Congratulations" or "Heard the Good News" or something along those lines.
+If you are sending the note via email, your subject line can be "Congratulations," "Heard the Good News," or something along those lines.

 If you're sending a note to a former colleague, and you haven't been in touch recently, you may want to let them know where and how you heard the news about their new position.
 You can say, "I saw on LinkedIn that you got a new job as account director over at Hayes and Burnes, and wanted to reach out to say congratulations."

 Use Your Message to Stay Connected